 I know what this looks like, but stay with me.
-The Coco de Mer is more than just a nut that looks like a butt.
+The Coco de Mer is more than a nut that looks like a butt.

-Let’s imagine a you're a Divehi fisherman in the 15th century, returning with your catch to the Maldive archapelago.
+Let’s imagine you're a Divehi fisherman in the 15th century, returning with your catch to the Maldive archipelago.
 Through cerulean water you spot a dark shape hovering over the coral below.
 It rises, seemingly released from some deep source, and breaks the surface, glistening.
 You have happened upon a nearly mythological treasure, one so valued in the Maldivan Islands that you immediately head inland to present your find to the king.
 A coco de mer is a once in a generation find, worth more than a fully-outfitted ship, so valuable that to keep this object for yourself earns a death sentence.

 The Coco de Mer palm is a rare and extraordinary plant.
 Growing to 110ft tall and bearing the largest fruits and seeds in the world, they are only found on only two tiny islands, Praslin and Curieuse, in the Seychelles archipelago in the Indian Ocean.
 Each tree can live as long as 800 years, but each seed takes up to a decade to ripen.
 From this tiny launch point, seeds that dropped into the water must ride currents more than 1300 miles before washing ashore on Maldive sands.
 By the time they crossed the ocean, the seeds shed their rough outer coating and lost their ability to germinate, rendering them an entirely peculiar object.
-Familiar, but alien, without known purpose, without known origin—a totem unshaped by human hands.
+Familiar, but alien, without known purpose, without known origin.
+A totem unshaped by human hands.

 The source of these extraordinary seeds was unknown until 1768, when the French privateer and explorer Marion du Fresne dropped a surveyor named Barre on the thickly wooded island of Praslin.
 Barre’s discovery was later described, “He found on the Isle de Palme, on the edge of the shore, a fruit which he first took for a coco-de-mer nut.
 He hid it carefully, but having penetrated in the forest he saw regretfully that the ground was covered with these fruits and with the trees which produced them.”
 Barre’s find was made more incredible by the discovery that coco de mer palms are dioecious plants, meaning each plant has a distinct gender, either male and female.
-The producer of the voluptuious seeds, are, unsurprisingly, female.
-The male plants bear different eqiupment, a meter-long ‘staminate inflorescence’ that is truly alarming in its phallic heft.
+The producers of the voluptuous seeds are, unsurprisingly, female.
+The male plants bear different equipment, a meter-long ‘staminate inflorescence’ that is truly alarming in its phallic heft.
 Again, I am not making this up.

-Barre’s discovery was the beginning of the end of for the legend of the coco de mer.
-A year later, du Fresne’s second in command visited Praslin again and sailed off with a shipful of coco de mer nuts.
+Barre’s discovery was the beginning of the end for the legend of the coco de mer.
+A year later, du Fresne’s second in command visited Praslin again and sailed off with a ship full of coco de mer nuts.
 Radically misunderstanding supply and demand, he dumped thousands into the Indian market, destroying their rarity, their mystery, and their mythological power.
 While the value of the nuts plummeted, new myths were germinated.
 The British general Charles George Gordon claimed the island of Praslin was the actual, biblical garden of eden and that the coco de mer was the original tree of the knowledge of good and evil.
 As the Seychelles were settled in the 18th century, local legends sprang up that on story nights the male trees uprooted themselves to make earth-shattering coitus with the female trees—a process so wild that human witnesses were struck blind.

 Today, the coco de mer is becoming rare again.
 Once covered in the towering palms, the islands of Praslin and Curieuse are now home to only six palm stands.
-The plants are listed on the Red List of Threatened Species, and the Seychelles government have requested that the palms and their remarkable seeds be added to the Convention on International Trade in Endangered Species (CITES list) along side forbidden trade items like elephant ivory and rhino horn.
+The plants are listed on the Red List of Threatened Species, and the Seychelles government has requested that the palms and their remarkable seeds be added to the Convention on International Trade in Endangered Species (CITES list) alongside forbidden trade items like elephant ivory and rhino horn.
 You can, for the moment, still buy coco de mer seeds in the Seychelles, numbered and tracked souvenirs of sufficient rarity to get resold on auction sites for thousands of dollars.

-Reed Enger, "Coco de Mer," in Obelisk Art History, Published May 11, 2022; last modified May 12, 2022, http://arthistoryproject.com/subjects/naturlichekunst-or-natural-art/coco-de-mer/.
+Reed Enger, "Coco de Mer," in Obelisk Art History, Published May 11, 2022; last modified November 08, 2022, http://www.arthistoryproject.com/subjects/naturlichekunst-or-natural-art/coco-de-mer/.